Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 02 Depreciation of fixed assets

-05 Depreciation of intangible assets
+05 Amortization of intangible assets

 42 Trade margin